Visa information for international students

 Determining what you will need to certify:

 While filling out either the online or PDF form, please view the HSPH Required Levels of Support for Visa Certification showing amounts for certification and the background information on the Estimated Student Budget.
-Please note that these forms are currently for academic year 2013-2014 and are for information only.
-The new 2014 forms will be available in February.
 We recommend that you submit your documents by April 1 for June start and May 1 for July start.
 It will take at least 3 weeks from the time we receive completed documentation until your visa document is mailed to you.

 If you would like to have your I-20/DS-2019 shipped by express mail (FedEx), please pay a $20 visa handling fee.
 This will allow a tracking number to be assigned to your documents.
 Without this payment, documents will be sent via regular mail and there will be no tracking number available.